 What is myositis?

 These are all rare diseases.
-Polymyositis and dermatomyositis affect only 6–8 people out of 100,000.
-They mostly affect adults, although children can be affected by a type of dermatomyositis (juvenile dermatomyositis).
+Polymyositis and dermatomyositis affect only 6-8 people out of 100,000.
+They mostly affect adults, but children can be affected by a type of dermatomyositis (juvenile dermatomyositis).
 Inclusion body myositis is the most common acquired muscle disease in people over 50, but it is still a rare disease.

 What causes myositis?